Guardians vs. Astros Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .381 with two doubles, four home runs, four walks and seven RBI.
+- Ramirez has recorded at least one hit in five games in a row.
+During his last five outings he is batting .435 with two doubles, four home runs, three walks and eight RBI.

 Ramírez Recent Games